-Hands-On Review of the Older Treo
+Hands-On Review of the Treo

 Overall, our testers just didn't find the Therm-a-Rest Treo comfortable enough to sit in for long periods of time and it was very unstable on its stand.
 That said, its light weight and small stature do make it a good portable option, and it even packs down into its own tripod base.
 Without any other redeeming features, however, we just couldn't recommend this chair as a good camping option.
 The Treo is made in the USA and comes in three colors.

 Compared to the other camping chair models that we tested, the Treo received average marks for comfort.
 It wasn't uncomfortable, but the bucket style seat did little in terms of spine support.
 It forces the inhabitant's spine to curl inside of its slouched seat.
 Of the testers who did find the Treo to be cozy, none recommended it for activities that would require sitting for a long period of time.
-The lack of armrests also negatively influenced the chair's comfort rating as there was no where to put anything that you might have in your hands.
+The lack of armrests also negatively influenced the chair's comfort rating as there was nowhere to put anything that you might have in your hands.

 We gave the Treo a nearly perfect score in portability.
-As previously mentioned, it essentially packs inside of itself, which eliminates the need of a storage bag.
+As previously mentioned, it essentially packs inside of itself, which eliminates the need for a storage bag.
 Testers liked this feature because chair storage bags aren't actually that easy to keep track of when it is windy.
-Other models, like the Big Agnes Helinox and Alite Mantis, have a separate storage bag for transporting the seat and stand.
+Other models, like the Helinox and Alite Mantis, have a separate storage bag for transporting the seat and stand.
 If you want some seating for a scenario where space or weight are at a premium, the Treo is a decent bet.
 Just be careful to assemble the chair on a flat, solid surface.

 The Therm-a-Rest Treo is constructed from an aluminum frame and has a nylon seat.
 Its materials appear to be relatively strong, but the chair is so rickety that extra movement seems to stress the joints of the seat.
 To assess the durability of the Treo we had one tester plop in the chair from regular standing height.
 This resulted in a large 'crack' sound and the discovery that the foot of one of the tripod legs had cracked off.
 The chair still seemed usable until it was disassembled, during which one of its thin aluminum rods was found to be broken.